SierraTecnologia/Facilitador/docs/inspiracao/decoy/models.md

 # Models

 Decoy uses the same model classes that the public app uses.
 Thus, put them as per normal in /app and give them the namespace `App\`.
-However, instead of extending `Eloquent`, they should extend `Facilitador\Models\Decoy\Base`.
+However, instead of extending `Eloquent`, they should extend `Facilitador\Models\Base`.
 The base model adds a bunch of functionality to the model that is used by the admin as well as some features that can be used in the public site.

 ## Conventions